-"In her spare time, Tracey enjoys Taekwondo, kickboxing, and test-marketing children's books with her two daughters."
+“In her spare time, Tracey enjoys traveling, playing tennis, cheering for the Carolina Panthers, and test-marketing children's books with her two daughters.”
 (Link)

 What She's Looking For:

-Genres of interest: Every age and genre of children's books from picture books to older, edgy YA.
-They also represent illustrators.
+Every age and genre of children's books from picture books to older, edgy YA.

 What She Isn't Looking For:

 "We don’t typically handle textbooks, novelty, craft, how-to or coloring books—and we don’t handle any adult works."
 (Link)